Max Verstappen at risk of grid penalty as title rivals near engine parts allocation

 8x Exhaust (EX)

-And with 83% of the season completed, we have arrived at the point of the year where a lot of drivers may face grid penalties for exceeding their allocation.
+And with 83 per cent of the season completed, we have arrived at the point of the year where a lot of drivers may face grid penalties for exceeding their allocation.

+On the first instance, it is an automatic 10-place grid penalty with every further breach being five places dropped.

-So far this year Lewis Hamilton, Yuki Tsunoda, Fernando Alonso, Pierre Gasly, Franco Colapinto, Oliver Bearman, Isaac Hadjar and Liam Lawson have all served penalties but the three title contenders could be in trouble.
+So far this year Lewis Hamilton, Yuki Tsunoda, Fernando Alonso, Pierre Gasly, Franco Colapinto, Oliver Bearman, Isack Hadjar and Liam Lawson have all served penalties, but the three title contenders could be in trouble.

 More on the title battle from PlanetF1.com